MicroStrategy/rest-api-docs/docs/common-workflows/manage-subtotal-objects/update-a-subtotal-within-a-changeset.md

 ---
-title: Workflow Sample - Update a Subtotal within a Changeset
+title: Workflow sample - Update a subtotal within a changeset
-sidebar_label: Update a Subtotal within a Changeset
+sidebar_label: Update a subtotal within a changeset
 description: This workflow sample demonstrates how to update a subtotal's definition through the Modeling service.
 ---